MozillaZine

 Resetting all preferences to program defaults

-Important: Although this will also work in Mozilla Suite/SeaMonkey and Thunderbird, it is not recommended because all mail account settings and access to saved mail and passwords will be lost.
+Warning!
+Although these methods will also work in SeaMonkey and removing the preferences file also works in Thunderbird, this is not recommended, since doing so will remove all SeaMonkey or Thunderbird mail account settings and access to saved mail and passwords will be lost.

-3. Delete (or move to backup) the prefs.js file.
+3. Delete (or rename) the prefs.js file.
 (If you find multiple numbered prefs.js files or a read-only "prefs.js.moztmp" file, delete those files as well and see this article).

 4. Delete the user.js file, if found, or move it to a backup location (this file does not exist by default).